 - Windows 10 vs Windows 10 Pro: What's the difference?

 Print Screen - the standard screenshot

 Print Screen is the most basic way to capture your screen.
-You'll often see it labeled as PrtScn or PrtSc on your keyboard.
+You'll often see it labelled as PrtScn or PrtSc on your keyboard.

 Pressing this button captures a snapshot of your entire screen and copies it to your clipboard so you can paste it elsewhere.